LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day8-WebShell-Insights-XDR.md

 Regarding KQL threat hunting, I came across some amazing blogs that focus on web shell hunting.
 Let me introduce them here.

+#### Web Shell Attack on Sharepoint Server Exploiting CVE-2019-0604
-#### This query is designed to track web shell installation activities on a Sharepoint Server by combining the W3CIISLog table and the SecurityAlert table, which originates from Microsoft Defender for Endpoint alerts.
+This query is designed to track web shell installation activities on a Sharepoint Server by combining the W3CIISLog table and the SecurityAlert table, which originates from Microsoft Defender for Endpoint alerts.
 ```kql
 let alertTimeWindow = 1h;
 let logTimeWindow = 7d;